cariad-tech/fep3_sdk/doc/input/participant/participant_overview_backup.rst

 :cpp:class:`fep3::core::arya::ElementBase`.

 The :cpp:class:`fep3::core::arya::ElementBase` is a convenience class that implements the :ref:`label_element_interface`.
-It handles the typename and the version information of a FEP Element (see :cpp:func:`fep3::core::arya::ElementBase::getTypename`, :cpp:func:`fep3::core::arya::ElementBase::getVersion`) and provides access to :term:`FEP Components<FEP Component>` via :cpp:func:`fep3::core::arya::ElementBase::getComponents`.
+It handles the type name and the version information of a FEP Element (see :cpp:func:`fep3::core::arya::ElementBase::getTypename`, :cpp:func:`fep3::core::arya::ElementBase::getVersion`) and provides access to :term:`FEP Components<FEP Component>` via :cpp:func:`fep3::core::arya::ElementBase::getComponents`.